Does GeoTrellis replace the need for traditional GIS software?

 How is GeoTrellis deployed and what does it cost?

-GeoTrellis harnesses the power of many processors and servers to accelerate geoprocessing operations and can be deployed on-premise in a private server farm or in the cloud on popular services such as Google App Engine and Amazon EC2.
+GeoTrellis harnesses the power of many processors and servers to accelerate geoprocessing operations and can be deployed on-premise in a private server farm or in the cloud on popular services such as Google Compute Engine and Amazon EC2.

 What type of datasets can GeoTrellis use?